Paycheck surprise: The impact of parental leave on annual leave in New Zealand

 You can find a detailed explanation of what’s included here.

-What happens to your annual leave after parental leave
+How annual leave works after parental leave

 Let's look at some examples to give you an idea of what this looks like in practice.
 Meet Mia, who earns $1,000 per week before tax and takes 12 months of parental leave starting from 1 March 2022.